Visiting the Normandy Region of France with Kids: Rouen, Mont Saint-Michele, and Honfleur

 We admired the massive clock tower (the Gros-Horloge) that is over a busy shopping street in the center of town and holds one of the oldest working clocks in France.
 The clock is a working astronomical clock from the 14th century.

-Rouen has it’s own Cathedral of Notre-Dame and we felt like it was even more beautiful inside than the more famous Notre Dame in Paris.
+Rouen has its own Cathedral of Notre-Dame and we felt like it was even more beautiful inside than the more famous Notre Dame in Paris.
 It certainly was far more peaceful inside without the crowds of tourists shuffling through, and our kids were awed by the vaulted ceilings, detailed statues, stained glass, and reverent atmosphere.
 This is the final resting place of Richard the Lionheart, and there is a small chapel dedicated to Joan of Arc as well.

 Rouen also has lots of places to enjoy the traditional French cuisine.
 In fact, Rouen is where Julia Child ate her first French meal, which would later spark her interest in cooking and teaching French techniques that have inspired many, myself included.
 It was at La Couronne Restaurant and Inn, which is at the Old Market Square and the oldest inn in France.